jraiaromano/Genesco_in_Python/README.md

 # Genesco_in_Python
 ## Overview
 This is the repo for a class project in which I used Python to analyze sales data provided by Genesco.
 The task was to provide insights to drive sales strategy.
-Class findings were pooled and presented in this [slideshow](https://docs.google.com/presentation/d/12-EkV8VKcAQrfFbjfcds6SPBrew4cuEDSPy7VYWRjKg/edit?usp=sharing).
+Class findings were pooled and presented in a slideshow.
 I, along with 2 other classmates, presented this on behalf of the class to a team of 6 Genesco executives.

 ## Project Takeaways
 This data had Just So.
 Many.
 Columnss.
 114 to be precise.
 Just an absolute mess to work with.
 With such a big dataset, melting and .query were my friends, as was pickling.
 It became very important to be able to group by... anything, really, in order to save processing time.